Kyagara/equinox/README.md

 cacheConfig := bigcache.DefaultConfig(4 * time.Minute)
 config := &api.EquinoxConfig{
 	Key: "RIOT_API_KEY", // The API Key provided as a parameter.
-	Cluster: api.AmericasCluster, // Riot API cluster, use the cluster closest to you.
 	LogLevel: api.NopLevel, // The logging level, NopLevel disables logging.
 	Timeout: 15, // http.Client timeout in seconds.
 	Cache: cache.NewBigCache(cacheConfig), // The default client uses BigCache with an eviction time of 4 minutes.